 Football is a grueling sport that challenges you mentally and physically.
 Luckily we are here to help you with the physical part.

 If you want to make it, you have to be fast and strong or you might get manhandled or get your doors blown off.

-That said if you look around the internet for a strength program you can find some programs from some of the top colleges and even the pros.
+That said if you look around the internet for a strength program you can find some college football weight training programs and even the pros.
 These are great, but the problem with most of them are way overly complicated to the point where you need your scientific calculator and a slide rule to figure out what the heck you should be doing.

 The strength coaches at this level get paid a ton to make these programs so it’s no wonder they go into every detail there is to cover, and they should, that’s their job and these athletes make the teams/schools a ton of money.
 That said I would be willing to bet most guys on the team don’t follow these programs to a tee, sometimes they just overcomplicate things more than is needed.